21 Shows We Lost in 2021

 This CW Arrowverse series ended its six-season run on Nov.
 9. After one last battle royale—with Supergirl (Melissa Benoist) and her superhero friends on one side and Lex (Jon Cryer) and Nyxly (Peta Sergeant) on the other—Kara gets a promotion to editor-in-chief and goes public with her caped alter-ego.

-Lost in Space Robot Will
+Lost in Space - Robot with Max Jenkins as Will - Season 3

 Diyah Pera/Netflix